finn-chipp/IMOL-File-Format/README.md

 IMOL (.imol) is a file format for 3D models.

 IMOL (IGRE Model-Object Listing) is a file format designed to store a listing of 3D models, originally designed for usage with IGRE.
-IGRE (Ideal Graphics Rendering Engine) is a project which I am currently working on for my Extended Project Qualification at college.
+IGRE (Ideal Graphics Rendering Engine) is a project which I completed for my Extended Project Qualification at College

 IMOL is very simplistic, being used to store textureless models comprised of polygons, each polygon coloured in a singular (r, g, b) fill.
 However, its usage is not restricted to IGRE, and I have provided what should be sufficient documentation to implement IMOL in different